Manish-N-G/modular-logical-operator/README.md

     sudo apt install npm

-ssssssssssssssssss
+#### From the following, all dependencies to run the environment is installed.
+We can now clone this project and run our code.

 ## Running the tests

-Explain how to run the automated tests for this system
+**Important**: Wasm-pack with wasm-bindgen allows or to create one 1 working environment at a time.
+To run code

 ### Sample Tests